locka99/opcua/docs/server.md

 #### ServerBuilder

-A `ServerBuilder` allows you to programattically construct a `Server`.
+A `ServerBuilder` allows you to programatically construct a `Server`.

 ```rust
 let server = ServerBuilder::new()